mesonbuild/meson/docs/markdown/Subprojects.md

 Meson ships with a dependency system to automatically obtain dependency subprojects.
 It is documented in the [Wrap dependency system manual](Wrap-dependency-system-manual.md).

+# Why must all subprojects be inside a single directory?

+There are several reasons.

+First of all, to maintain any sort of sanity, the system must prevent going inside other subprojects with `subdir()` or variations thereof.
+Having the subprojects in well defined places makes this easy.
+If subprojects could be anywhere at all, it would be a lot harder.

+Second of all it is extremely important that end users can easily see what subprojects any project has.
+Because they are in one, and only one, place, reviewing them becomes easy.

+This is also a question of convention.
+Since all Meson projects have the same layout w.r.t subprojects, switching between projects becomes easier.
+You don't have to spend time on a new project traipsing through the source tree looking for subprojects.
+They are always in the same place.

+Finally if you can have subprojects anywhere, this increases the possibility of having many different (possibly incompatible) versions of a dependency in your source tree.
+Then changing some code (such as changing the order you traverse directories) may cause a completely different version of the subproject to be used by accident.